 By putting a literal face to the name, you give potential clients a visual of who you are and the value you can offer.
 Below we cover the four types of sales videos that benefit video selling for financial services.

 1. Use Webcam Videos for an Unforgettable First Impression

 Webcam videos, or “selfie-style videos,” are the best way to create a great first impression with your prospect.
 Often informal, this video style allows you to introduce yourself and connect on a human level rather than through a cold text-based email.

 In a webcam video, an advisor records themselves speaking to the camera.
-Often, reps will use props like a whiteboard to add personalization or capture viewer attention.
+Reps often use props like a whiteboard to personalize or capture viewer attention.

 One of the simplest types of video for advisors to implement is a webcam video.
 In this example, our very own co-founder and CTO, Devon Gallaway, made a webcam video speaking to clients about reviews.

 Using a whiteboard with your client’s name written on it, or even by just waving and smiling at the camera, you can create an exciting and unique animated thumbnail shown in the preview when you email the video to the recipient.